rjshap/AutoSharesAPI/web-api/trading-api/account-funding/deposit-withdraw-funds.md

 This POST endpoint enables you to deposit or withdraw funds to/from an ACH-based banking account.

 {% hint style="info" %}
-Deposits and withdrawals performed through ACH relationships will be reflected in trading account balances before the start of the following trading session \(after ETNA Trader receives SOD files\).
+Deposits and withdrawals performed through ACH relationships will be reflected in trading account balances before the start of the following trading session \(after AutoShares receives SOD files\).
 {% endhint %}

 There are five required parameters that must be provided in the request: